-Creating a web presence is just as crucial to your business’ success as traditional brand building tactics.
-If you are just starting a website, or planning a redesign, it is critical you focus on how your customers will be accessing your website.
+Creating a web presence is just as crucial to your business’ success as traditional brand-building tactics.
+If you are just starting a website or planning a redesign, it is critical you focus on how your customers will be accessing your site.

 Responsive web design will fluidly adapt the layout of the website to the viewing environment by using scalable images and content that fit within a proportion-based grid.

 When building a responsive website, you should also pay attention to load times since the page’s code will contain all of the elements and styling for both mobile and desktop devices.
 If you have a well-developed responsive design, there will be no worries and your customers will connect with you quickly.

 Your ultimate goal for your website should be to always make sure it looks and functions its best at any resolution and on any device.
 It all starts with the plan behind your design.
 To drive your brand and build your audience your website must have a design that stands out from the rest and performs with the best.

 To build a better website, check out the options through BCI Media Services or contact us today at 1-800-558-7024.

 Responsive design has proven to be a popular method on which to build multi-device sites.
 It’s easier for designers to change the HTML / CSS coding.
 And it’s much less dependent on the back end on which the website was built.
 Responsive design also allows designers to implement new features without having to add the code in multiple places, covering each device size.

 The grid that responsive design is built on requires elements to be sized in relative units like percentages, rather than in absolute units like pixels.
 This concept is where the website will split the content into rows and columns with clear breakpoints to determine where a new row begins.
 It will fluidly change and respond to fit any screen or device size.
 CSS3 media queries make this possible by allowing the page to use different CSS styling rules based on characteristics of the device, such as the viewport width and if the device is in portrait or landscape orientation.